ee-jackson/academic-kickstart/content/project/phytoplankton-community-change/index.md

 {{< figure src="winterPonds.jpeg" title="The ponds in the winter of 2015.
 The pond closest to the camera has been experimentally heated - no ice has formed on the surface" numbered="false" lightbox="true" >}}

-We categorised the thermal metabolic niche of the phytoplankton communities using the dreaded Oxy-lab\* (how fast do they produce O2 at different temperatures?) and characterised the communities using flow cytometry and genetic barcoding (what kinds of plankton are in each pond and how many of each?).
+We categorised the thermal metabolic niche of the phytoplankton communities using the dreaded [Oxy-lab](https://en.wikipedia.org/wiki/Clark_electrode)\* (how fast do they produce O<sub>2</sub> at different temperatures?) and characterised the communities using [flow cytometry](https://en.wikipedia.org/wiki/Flow_cytometry) and [genetic barcoding](https://en.wikipedia.org/wiki/DNA_barcoding) (what kinds of plankton are in each pond and how many of each?).
 We also grew the communities at different temperatures to test if they were better adapted to (reproduced faster in) warmer or cooler climes.

 Beacuse we did this over the course of a year we would not only be able to look at differences between heated and ambient pond communities but also see how their responses to temperature changed with the seasons.